kytrinyx/problem-specifications/exercises/binary-search/introduction.md

 # Introduction

 You have stumbled upon a group of mathematicians who are also singer-songwriters.
-They have written songs for all their favorite numbers, and, as you can imagine, they have a lot of favorite numbers.
+They have written a song for each of their favorite numbers, and, as you can imagine, they have a lot of favorite numbers.

 You are curious to hear one of their songs, but with so many numbers to choose from, finding the right song could take a while.